 Berry Sauce

 This post may contain affiliate links.
 Read my full disclosure policy.

-Quick and easy to make, this mixed berry sauce is delicious spooned over cheesecake, vanilla ice cream, pancakes, or waffles.
-Thickened only with puréed fruit (and not cornstarch like many dessert fruit sauces), it has an intense and pure berry flavor.
-I like to reserve some of the whole fruit to mix in with the puréed berries before serving, but you can also serve those reserved berries on the side, if you like.
+Quick and easy to make, this mixed berry sauce is perfect spooned over cheesecake, vanilla ice cream, pancakes, crepes, or waffles.
+It’s thickened with puréed fruit rather than cornstarch, so the berry flavor really shines through.
+I like to reserve some of the whole fruit to stir into the purée before serving, but serve the berries on the side instead if you prefer.

+Berry Sauce